ecenursen/dbtest/docs/source/developer/index.rst

         result.append(row)
 	cursor.close()

-At the end of the execution, if successfull, result list will be populated with the set of rows that satisfy the given query.
+At the end of the execution, if successful, result list will be populated with the set of rows that satisfy the given query.

 .. toctree::